lastmjs/zwitterion/README.md

 ```

 ### WebAssembly (Wasm)

+Wasm is a binary instruction format built to be efficient, safe, portable, and open.
+Learn more [here](https://webassembly.org/).

 Importing Wasm is nearly identical to importing JavaScript or TypeScript.
 The key difference is that the default export of your entry Wasm module is a function that returns a promise.
 This function takes as its one parameter an object containing imports to the Wasm module.
 You can import Wasm from JavaScript or TypeScript files like this: